gdaviduu/House-Sparrow-Genome-Analysis/README.md

 ***Intermediate steps needed prior to visual curation.***
 JupyterNotebook for:
-1. Randomly selecting 3 individuals of each genotype (HOM_REF, HET, HOM_ALT) for
+1. Randomly selecting 3 individuals of each genotype (HOM_REF, HET, HOM_ALT) with gen_samplot.py for
 2. Generating the Samplot images (.png) for PlotCritic.

 ***Snakefile #3:***